ccpatrut/devschool-homeworks/Session-1.md

-## Inheritence
-* Start with a base class of a Vehicle, then create a Car class that inherits from this base class.
-* Finally, create another class, a specific type of Car that inherits from the Car class.
-* You should be able to hand steering, changing gears, and moving (speed in other words).
-* You will want to decide where to put the appropriate state and behaviours (fields and methods).
-* As mentioned above, changing gears, increasing/decreasing speed should be included.
-* For you specific type of vehicle you will want to add something specific for that type of car.

 ## Barking dog
- We have a dog that like to bark.
+ We have a dog that likes to bark.
 We need to wake up if the dog is barking at night!
 * Write a method bark that has 2 parameters.
 * 1st parameter should be of type boolean and be named barking, it represents if our dog is barking.
 * 2nd parameter represents the hour of the day and is of type int with the name hourOfDay and has a valid range 0-23.